marked-gil/tasks-master-api/README.md

 The main goal of this API is to allow the React application, entitled [**Tasks Master**](http://tasks-master.herokuapp.com/), to retrieve, post and update data related to users' profiles, tasks, task categories, and comments.

 ## The Use of Agile Methodology
 This project was created using the Agile methodology.
-For this API, there were fifty (50) user stories that were created.
-Forty-three (43) of those were implemented, while seven (7) are left for future implementation.
+For this API, there are fifty (50) user stories that created.
+Forty-three (43) of those are implemented, while seven (7) are left for future implementation.
+A story point (ranging from 2-8) and priority label (Must-Have, Should-Have, Could-Have, and Won’t-Have) were assigned to each User Story to guide the estimation of time needed for implementation and prioritize the most vital components of the site.
+Acceptance criteria were included in each User Story, which served as a basis for determining successful implementation.

+This API was completed in only 1 iteration.
 To see the Kanban board, click this [link](https://github.com/users/marked-gil/projects/17).

 [<ins>Back to Table of Contents</ins>](#table-of-contents)